 We will initially issue the notes in the form of one or more "global notes" registered in the name of Cede & Co., as nominee of DTC.
 Beneficial interests in global notes will be shown on, and transfers of global notes will be effected only through, the records maintained by DTC.
 Except in limited circumstances, we will not issue certificated notes.
 See "Description of Notes-Book-Entry, Settlement and Clearance."
 Accordingly, if you own a beneficial interest in a global note, then you will not be considered an owner or holder of the notes.
 Instead, DTC or its nominee will be the sole holder of the notes.
 Payments of principal, interest and other amounts on global notes will be made to the paying agent, who will remit the payments to DTC.
 We expect that DTC will then credit those payments to the DTC participant accounts that hold book-entry interests in the global notes and that those participants will credit the payments to indirect DTC participants.
-Unlike persons who have certificated notes registered in their names, owners of beneficial interests in global notes will not have the direct right to act on our solicitations for consents or requests for waivers or other actions from noteholders.
-Instead, those beneficial owners will be permitted to act only to the extent that they have received appropriate proxies to do so from DTC or, if applicable, a DTC participant.
+Unlike persons who have certificated notes registered in their names, owners of beneficial interests in global notes will be permitted to act only to the extent that they have received appropriate proxies to do so from DTC or, if applicable, a DTC participant.
 The applicable procedures for the granting of these proxies may not be sufficient to enable owners of beneficial interests in global notes to vote on any requested actions on a timely basis.